-Rescued from Human Trafficking, Online Enticement,
+Rescued from Human Trafficking (HT), Online Enticement,

-Child Abuse Imagery, and Commercial Sexual Exploitation
+Child Sexual Abuse Material (CSAM), and Commercial Sexual Exploitation of Children (CSEC)

 Mount Arukah is The Demand Project’s residential campus for girls ages 11-17 surviving human trafficking or commercial sexual exploitation.